Group Landmark's ROAR (Reduce to Zero, Add Responsibility) Initiative: Miyawaki Forests

 The Miyawaki method can significantly help Group Landmark achieve several Sustainable Development Goals (SDGs).

-• The Miyawaki forest creates an outdoor classroom and a natural learning environment, offering unique sensory experiences that cater to the needs of specially-abled children.
-It promotes environmental education by engaging students in hands-on learning about biodiversity, conservation, and nature, fostering awareness and a sense of connection to the environment.
+The Miyawaki forest serves as an outdoor classroom, providing a natural learning environment that caters to the unique needs of specially-abled children.
+It promotes environmental education, enabling hands-on learning about biodiversity, conservation, and the importance of nature, fostering a deeper connection to the environment.

-• The Miyawaki plantation enhances local biodiversity by planting native tree species in a way that fosters rich ecosystems.
-This contributes to the conservation and restoration of terrestrial ecosystems, promoting biodiversity and sustainable land management practices.
+The Miyawaki plantation boosts local biodiversity by focusing on native tree species, which foster rich ecosystems.
+This contributes to the conservation and restoration of terrestrial ecosystems, supporting sustainable land management and enhancing biodiversity in the area.

 7. SDG 17: Partnerships for the Goals